CatChenal/DU-event-transcript-demo/README.md

 The 'transcription' Status has been standardized via the following Enum class:
 ```
 class TrStatus(Enum):
     NOREC = "Not recorded"                          # for 'legacy' events or new, non-recorded events
     TODO = "Not yet processed (editor needed)"      # for inital setup of the 'starter transcript'
-    PARTIAL_WIP = "Partial (w.i.p.)"                  # to indicate a partial update by Contributor
+    PARTIAL_WIP = "Partial (w.i.p.)"                # indicates a partial update by Contributor
-    PARTIAL_HELP = "Partial (new editor requested)"   # to indicate Contributor will not complete the editing
+    PARTIAL_HELP = "Partial (new editor requested)" # indicates Contributor will not complete the editing
-    REVIEW = "Needs reviewer"                         # to indicate the editing needs final approval
+    REVIEW = "Needs reviewer"                       # indicates the editing needs final approval
-    COMPLETE = "Complete"                             # to indicate the contribution is acceptable
+    COMPLETE = "Complete"                           # indicates the contribution is acceptable
 ```

 ## Transcript chunking and formatting